julielerman/DockerTestContainersDotNet/README.md

 ## The two branches ##

 ### main branch ###
 The main branch has a Customer Service project.
-You can add to this by creating a test project (instrux below) that uses an npgsql Test container to run the tests without having to be concerend with accessing the image or starting a container.
+You can add to this by creating a test project (instructions below) that uses an npgsql Test container to run the tests without having to be concerend with accessing the image or starting a container.

 The project has a Customer record type defined in a customers.cs file, an EF Core DbContext called CustomersContext and a CustomerService class with methods to add a customer and retrieve all customers from the database using EF Core.